 Video: Andy Bathgate had it all: talent, toughness, looks

 Those qualities alone should have created a lasting reputation.
 But Bathgate's renown has not resonated as loudly through the years compared to that of those other greats, whose teams often contended for or won the Stanley Cup.
-Yet when his career ended in 1971, Bathgate ranked among the all-time scoring leaders in the NHL.
-For eight consecutive seasons he finished among the League's top four scorers, and in a ninth season he was fifth.
+Yet when his NHL career ended in 1971, Bathgate ranked among the all-time scoring leaders in the League.
+For eight consecutive seasons he finished among the top four scorers in the NHL, and in a ninth season, he was fifth.

 Ten months before the Plante episode, Sports Illustrated put the 26-year-old Bathgate on the cover and called him hockey's "most exciting player."

 Games: 1,069 | Goals: 349 | Assists: 624 | Points: 973

 Sports Illustrated's Kenneth Rudeen wrote, "Already conceded to be the finest player to put on the red, white and blue uniform of the New York Rangers since the heyday of the great prewar wing Bad Bill Cook, Bathgate was making the best start of his short but dazzling career.
 He shot magnificently, skated with the puck so well that he stirred old-timers to memories of the great stick-handlers of bygone days and passed the puck with uncanny timing and aim."